mjhendrik/nci-adult-match-ui/README.md

 # api document for the app
 # npm run build.docs

+# if you see an error like 'Node Sass could not find a binding for your current environment'
+$ npm rebuild node-sass --force

 # generate api documentation
 $ npm run compodoc
 $ npm run serve.compodoc